EnesBrt/Project_WebScraping_Sacha_David_Enes/README.md

 - Another thing that needs to be installed for this process is ChromeDriver.
 You can find the instructions on installing it on the following [link](https://chromedriver.chromium.org/downloads).
-- You cans also use it with Firefox, but you have to use [Gecko](https://github.com/mozilla/geckodriver/releases)
+- You cans also use it with Firefox, but you have to use [Gecko](https://github.com/mozilla/geckodriver/releases) Download it, install it and place it in a folder that is easily accessible to you.

 ## Merging the result in one unique .CSV file